pimutils/khal/doc/source/configspec.rst

 The default section begins with a **[default]** tag.
 Some default values and behaviours are set here.

+.. _default-default_calendar:

+.. object:: default_calendar

+    The calendar to use if none is specified for some operation (e.g. if adding a new event).
+If this is not set, such operations requre an explicit value.

+      :type: string
+      :default: None

 .. _default-default_command:

 .. object:: default_command